nishanttcse/nishanttcse/README.md

 ---

 ## 👋 About Me

-[cite_start]I'm Nishant, an aspiring Software Developer with a solid foundation in core computer science concepts like OOPs, Data Structures & Algorithms (with 300+ LeetCode problems solved), DBMS, Machine Learning, Operating Systems, and Software Engineering[cite: 4]. [cite_start]I specialize in REST API development and full-stack engineering, leveraging technologies like Node.js, React.js, and JavaScript[cite: 5].
+I'm Nishant, an aspiring Software Developer with a solid foundation in core computer science concepts like OOPs, Data Structures & Algorithms (with 300+ LeetCode problems solved), DBMS, Machine Learning, Operating Systems, and Software Engineering.
+I specialize in REST API development and full-stack engineering, leveraging technologies like Node.js, React.js, and JavaScript.

-> [cite_start]"I once built a working application during a 12-hour flight journey ✈️💻 – proving that inspiration (and a good laptop battery!) can strike anywhere." [cite: 44]
+"I once built a working application during a 12-hour flight journey ✈️💻 – proving that inspiration (and a good laptop battery!) can strike anywhere."

 ---